Relationships Are Revolutionary

 We are looking for organizations that are in the pilot to growth stage.
 This means organizations that have been around for four years or less.
 This allows fellows to connect with others who are leading organizations at similar developmental stages, and allows us to focus our resources on supporting earlier-stage organizations.

-My initiative has been around for less than four years but does not have its own legal status.
+My initiative has been around for less than five years but does not have its own legal status.
 Can I apply?

 How has the Fellowship changed from last year?

 The Fellowship is still focused on making the U.S. a more equitable and just place for all.
-But we are no longer limiting proposals to targeted issue areas.
-The core of the Fellowship is unchanged.
-We are still focusing on five key issue areas – Civil Rights, Immigration & Refugee Rights, LGBTQIA and Women’s Rights, Environmental Protection, and Health & Wellness – and the duration, benefits, and award remain are the same.
-We have made changes to the applications and adjusted the criteria for the Fellowship to refine the process by which Fellows are selected.
+But we are no longer limiting proposals to targeted issue areas; the length of fellowship, benefits, and award remain the same.
+We continue to make changes to the applications and adjust the criteria for to ensure the process by which Fellows are selected is as easy for applicants as possible.

 If I applied previously, can I apply again this year?